dotnet/docfx/docs/developer-guide.md

     **At this stage, changes to ideal output, config, error message and line number are not considered breaking*

+## Triage Process

+We are happy to accept small fixes and small enhancements through pull requests directly.
+For proposals or large changes, we use the following process to pickup, review and approve issues that aligns with our [roadmap](roadmap.md) and priority:

+1. Create an issue on GitHub to start a discussion of the proposal.
+We'll assign a team member once it is picked.

+2. Label it as `needs-discussion` for group discussion in review meetings.

+3. Label it as `read-for-review` for approval in review meetings when the following conditions are met:

+    - Contains enough details for someone else to start work on it.
+    - Contains work items to support the end to end scenario, including internal works needed beyond docfx.
+    - No open questions.
+    - A draft API proposal to illustrate the change if applicable.

+Running the review meeting:

+1. Go through issues without assignees that are not in our backlog.
+Assign a team member and a milestone if the issue is ready to pickup, otherwise add it to backlog using the `backlog` label.

+2. Go through issues with the `ready-for-review` label.
+Remove the `ready-for-review` label to indicate that reviewing is done.
+Add `approved` label to approve issues.

+3. Go through issues with the `needs-disussion` label.
+Remove the `needs-disussion` label to indicate that disussion is done.

+4. Check our backlog from time to time and pick up from there when we have capacity.

+Additional notes:

+- We usually have milestones for the next 2 quarters and a `future` milestone for work beyond that.
+The milestone specifies a deadline, work can start at any time when there is bandwidth.

+- For changes that potentially affect our internal partners, use the `needs-confirm` label to track these changes.

 ## Coding Guidelines

 ### C#